apache/druid/docs/content/development/extensions-core/kinesis-ingestion.md

 read data.
 When this happens, the Kinesis indexing service will pause by `fetchDelayMillis` and then attempt the call again.

-Internally, each indexing task maintains a buffer that stores the fetched but not yet processed recordd. `recordsPerFetch` and `fetchDelayMillis` control this behavior.
+Internally, each indexing task maintains a buffer that stores the fetched but not yet processed record. `recordsPerFetch` and `fetchDelayMillis` control this behavior.
 The number of records that the indexing task fetch from the buffer is controlled by `maxRecordsPerPoll`, which determines the number of records to be processed per each ingestion loop in the task.